 Many inventors and other patent owners provide products or services around the world.
-However, the protection of a patent granted by the U.S. Patent and Trademark Office ends at the U.S. border.
+However, the protection of a patent granted by the U.S. Patent and Trademark Office (USPTO) ends at the U.S. border.
 You cannot use a U.S. patent to prevent someone elsewhere in the world from using your invention.
 A single international patent does not exist, so an owner will need to seek protection in each country individually.
 Rules of reciprocity require a country that issues a patent to a foreign national to provide the foreign national with the same rights as a patent owner that is a citizen of that country.
 These rules apply if both the foreign national’s home country and the country granting the patent have signed an international treaty that provides for protection.

 Filing for multiple patents can become expensive quickly, as can enforcing your patent rights in foreign countries by bringing infringement actions.
 You would need to hire attorneys in those countries to help protect your rights, and you would incur court costs in foreign courts.
 Unless you are operating a very large business, this probably is not financially worthwhile because the costs of getting and enforcing the patent would be greater than the income received from the patent.
 As long as you are getting sufficient profits from the use of your invention in your primary market, it does not make sense to seek a patent in many different countries.

 Applying for Patent Protection in a Single Country

 If you have a specific foreign country that you are targeting as part of your primary market, you may want to file for protection in its patent office.
 You can find equivalents to the USPTO in other countries by consulting the directory compiled by the World Intellectual Property Organization.
 WIPO also provides advice on how to complete the application process.
 However, not every country provides the same patent rights as the USPTO.